 From a posh London shopping center to a wooden birdhouse in Brooklyn to a bright plastic pod in Nolita, the familiar public library is being re-imagined and reinvented.
 With the rise of casual neighborhood libraries that require no library card, …More

 Tucked between two office buildings at 55 Water Street is a hard-to-find escalator which whisks you up to The Elevated Acre.
 Don’t be daunted though, this transformed public plaza well worth the hunt.

 The Elevated Acre at 55 Water Street was actually completed in the early 1970s.
 After new zoning regulations for skyscrapers were passed in …More

 Four public pianos are being set up on different street corners in Montreal’s Plateau Mont-Royal neighborhood for the summer.More

 On a walk west on 42nd Street from the neo-Gothic-infused neighborhood of Tudor City, the Ford Foundation Building introduces a dramatic change of scenery.
 It stands somewhat fortress-like, its exterior giving few hints about the building’s true architectural brilliance.
-Of course, from the outside, you’re also blind to the …More
+Of course, from the outside, you’re also blind to the full brilliance of the …More

 One of the most attention-grabbing exhibits at the International Center for Photography’s Triennial (through September 8) isn’t really a work of photography at all.
 In Knee-deep in the Flooded Victory, artist Nayland Blake has assembled photos, posters, zines, coffee mugs and voodoo dolls in an installation that explores the changing meaning of public space in New York …More